<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=339582518148548&amp;ev=PageView&amp;noscript=1">

 Museum

-In 1967, LBL 6D, a 1275cc Mini-Cooper S driven by Rauno Aaltonen and Henry Liddon, won the rally by just 13 seconds.
-They had faced stiff competition from the Porsche 911 and Lancia Fulvia.
-All five cars in the BMC team finished, the other four being placed 6th, 10th, 15th and 41st.
+With Rauno Aaltonen at the wheel and Henry Liddon as co-driver, this car won the event by just thirteen seconds despite stiff competition from the Porsche 911 and Lancia Fulvia.
+All five team cars finished, the other four being placed 6th, 10th, 15th and 41st.